mauriciopoppe/blog/site/content/notes/misc/software-engineering-interview-preparation.md

 ]
 ```

-**Possible question that I might get asked**: is this greedy strategy going to work for all the cases? is there an example where it fails?
+**Possible question that I might get asked**: is this greedy strategy going to work for all the cases?
+Is there an example where it fails?

-I'll think about a case that might break the greedy solution, the case that breaks it is:
+**My answer**: I'll think about a case that might break the greedy solution, the case that breaks it is:

 ```text
 books = [5,5], [2,5], [2,2], shelf_width = 7